-Biologics and vitiligo: DUP and TRA
+Biologics and vitiligo: dupilumab and tralokinumab

-Vitiligo onset or exacerbation represent a rare cutaneous adverse event reported during DUP therapy.
+Vitiligo onset or exacerbation represents a rare cutaneous adverse event reported during DUP therapy.
 Non-segmental vitiligo with facial involvement represented the most common type.
-DUP-associated vitiligo showed a good prognosis in most of the cases with response to topical treatments or narrowband UVB phototherapy.
-However, DUP discontinuation was necessary in three patients with nonresponsive and rapidly worsening vitiligo (117-120).
-Currently no data are available on association between TRA administration and vitiligo.
+DUP-associated vitiligo showed a good prognosis in most of the cases with response to topical treatments or narrow-band UVB phototherapy.
+However, DUP discontinuation was necessary in three patients with non-responsive and rapidly worsening vitiligo.
+117-120 Currently, no data on the association between TRA administration and vitiligo are available.

-JAK inhibitors and vitiligo: UPA, BAR and ABR
+Janus Kinases inhibitors and vitiligo: upadacitinib, baricitinib, and abrocitinib

 The JAK/STAT signaling pathway is involved in vitiligo pathogenesis.
-Ruxolitinib and tofacitinib lead to vitiligo improvement in most of cases.
-However less is known about the effect of other type of JAKi.
-Pan et al. reported a 16-year-old boy with both AD and vitiligo successfully treated for both conditions with UPA 15 mg (121).
-Preliminary data showed that BAR was effective in vitiligo treatment (122-124).
-No data are available about ABR effects on patients affected by vitiligo.
+Ruxolitinib and tofacitinib lead to vitiligo improvement in most cases.
+However, less is known about the effect of other types of JAKi.
+Pan et al. reported a 16-year-old boy with both AD and vitiligo was successfully treated for both conditions with UPA 15 mg.
+121 Preliminary data showed that BAR was effective in vitiligo treatment.
+122-124 No data about ABR effects on patients affected by vitiligo are available.